01163 032668

 4. Resistance to Termites and Pests

-Verdict: Plywood is generally more resistant to pests and infestations compared to MDF.
+Verdict: Plywood is usually more resistant to pests than MDF.

 5. Environmental Impact and Sustainability

-Verdict: Plywood tends to have a slightly better environmental footprint over time due to its durability, but both materials have eco-friendly options.
+Verdict: Plywood often has a slight advantage due to its lifespan, but both materials have environmentally responsible options.

 Moisture-Resistant MDF